-The ceremony took a long time, as there were several years worth of students to Sort, especially with the addition of the eighth years, three-quarters of whom had returned to properly sit for their NEWTs.
+The ceremony seemed to go on forever, especially with the addition of the eighth years, of whom nearly three-quarters had returned to properly sit for their NEWTs.

 "I am going to have a panic attack," Hermione admitted under her breath to Ginny, who squeezed her hand reassuringly.

-But this was not entirely true.
-The Sorting took quite some time.
 Hermione noted the subdued Slytherins watching the proceedings with narrowed eyes.
-Malfoy seemed to be glaring at the floor, grinding his teeth.
+Malfoy was glaring at the floor, grinding his teeth.
 Pansy Parkinson was eyeing the Sorting Hat with open hostility.

-"Oh no, oh no… oh no," Hermione muttered a little madly as she stumbled from the slowly shrinking line that stretched out of the Hall and into the corridor.
+"Oh no, oh no… oh no," Hermione muttered a little madly as she stumbled from the slowly dwindling line that stretched out of the Great Hall and into the corridor.

 "You'll do great, 'Mione," Ron reassured her.

-She sat down on the stool, feeling like a foolish first year all over again as the cloth of the hat covered her head.
-It didn't quite slip over her eyes like it had when she was eleven however, and that was something she supposed.
+She sat down on the stool, feeling like a foolish first year all over again as the cloth of the Sorting Hat covered her head.
+It did not quite slip over her eyes like it had when she was eleven however, and that was something.

 Hermione remembered, too.
-Hatstalls – when the Hat took five minutes or longer to Sort someone – were fairly uncommon.
+Hatstalls – when the hat took five minutes or longer to sort a student – were fairly uncommon.
 Seven years ago, she had given the hat an extremely difficult time, privately arguing with it as it decided between placing her in Gryffindor or Ravenclaw.

-The Hat continued, "You do make a shining example of a Gryffindor, but I see you're quite exhausted of being the hero, and after the year you've had, who can blame you?
+It continued, "You do make a shining example of a Gryffindor… but I can also see you're exhausted of being the hero... and after the year you've just had, who can blame you?
 No matter.
 This time, it had better be… RAVENCLAW!"

-The Hat shouted this last word out to the Hall.
-Hermione breathed out a deep gust of air she didn't realize she'd been holding in, feeling relieved even as her heart simultaneously sank.
+As the hat announced its decision to the entire hall, Hermione released the deep breath she had been holding, feeling relieved even as her heart simultaneously sank.
 She barely registered the half-hearted applause from the long benches of the Ravenclaw table as she went to sit there.

-Her red-and-gold tie transfigured itself to blue-and-bronze and that somehow made it all seem quite permanent.
-Still, she felt she could probably thrive as a Ravenclaw… but she missed her friends already.
-She doubted Ron was going to also be sorted there, for example.
+Her red-and-gold tie transfigured itself into blue-and-bronze and that somehow made it all seem quite permanent.
+Still, she felt she could probably thrive as a Ravenclaw… but she already missed her friends.
+There was no way they were all going to end up together if this was her fate.

-It took a few moments for her to look up, where she saw Ron, Harry and Ginny giving her the thumbs-up.
+It took a few moments for her to look up, but when she did, she saw Ron, Harry, and Ginny giving all her the thumbs-up.
 She shot them a half-smile and felt a flicker of resolve.
-Really, of all the other houses, Ravenclaw wasn't too bad.
-The Hat had seriously considered putting her there during her last Sorting, only deciding on Gryffindor at the last moment because of her confident and stubborn streak.
+Really, of all the houses, Ravenclaw was not too bad.

-Hermione felt a surge of envy toward Neville, who grinned widely as he removed the Hat from his head and practically swaggered over to the Gryffindor table, brimming with confidence.
-Only a few people had so far been re-sorted back into their original Houses.
+Hermione felt a surge of envy toward Neville, who grinned widely as he removed the hat from his head and practically swaggered over to the Gryffindor table, brimming with confidence.
+Only a few people had so far been re-sorted back into their original houses.
 Hermione wondered what made Neville so much more Gryffindor than her.
-If she remembered correctly, he had been a hatstall like herself.
-She remembered back to third year when Neville told her he'd argued with the Hat for over five minutes before being sent to Gryffindor.
-He'd requested to be Sorted into Hufflepuff, but the Hat had won in the end.
+If she remembered correctly, he had been a hatstall like herself… in fact, she was sure she remembered Neville telling her he had argued with the Sorting Hat for over five minutes before being sent to Gryffindor.
+He had requested to be sorted into Hufflepuff, but the hat had won in the end.

-Hermione's heart surged with envy once more.
-She didn't mind Ravenclaw, really, but she loved Gryffindor.
+Hermione's heart fluttered with yearning once more.
+She did not mind Ravenclaw, really, but she loved Gryffindor.
 There was a lion in her heart.

-Hermione looked up with interest, wondering where the Hat would deign to place the former Death Eater.
-He was so very Slytherin, she couldn't imagine him being placed anywhere but there…
+Looking up with interest, Hermione wondered where the hat would deign to place the former Death Eater.
+He was so very Slytherin, she could not imagine him being placed anywhere but there…

 "No!"
 Ginny gasped audibly, her hand flying to cover her mouth in shock.
 Ron shot Hermione a fearful glance.
 Harry merely raised his eyebrows in surprise.

-Hermione's gut wrenched as she realized she was going to be sharing a Common Room with Draco Malfoy… the boy who'd let the Death Eaters into Hogwarts… the boy whose aunt had tortured her mere months ago while he'd watched…
+Hermione's gut wrenched as she realized she was going to be sharing a common room with the boy who had let Death Eaters into Hogwarts… the boy whose aunt had tortured her mere months ago while he had watched…

-The Hall was utterly silent as Malfoy sauntered over to the Ravenclaw table.
-The green-and-silver of his uniform tie switched to blue-and-bronze.
-As he sunk onto the bench, he glowered at the wooden table, mouth twisted into a grimace.
+The Great Hall was utterly silent as Malfoy sauntered over to the Ravenclaw table, the green-and-silver of his uniform tie switching to blue-and-bronze.
+As he sunk onto the end of the long bench, he glowered at the wooden table, mouth twisted into a grimace.

 Hermione craned her neck to watch her best friend being re-sorted.
 The tables had become much fuller now that they were more than halfway through McGonagall's list.

-Harry smiled at Ginny reassuringly, having accepted whatever his fate would be.
-Hermione supposed that after facing Voldemort, the Sorting Hat couldn't possibly be too frightening…
+Harry smiled at Ginny reassuringly, having appeared to accept in advance whatever decision the hat made.
+Hermione supposed that after facing Voldemort, the Sorting Hat could not possibly be too frightening…

 Gasps and whispers resonated throughout the hall.
 Harry, alone, did not seem surprised by the hat's choice.
-He stood from the stool and made his way to the Slytherin table as if it were the most normal thing in the world, taking a seat next to a relieved Susan Bones and Michael Corner, who had both been in Dumbledore's Army with Harry and had also been sorted into Slytherin.
-They had been a Hufflepuff and Ravenclaw respectively, before that night.
+He stood from the stool and made his way toward the Slytherin table as if it were the most normal thing in the world, taking a seat across from a relieved Susan Bones and an intrigued Michael Corner.
+Both students had been in Dumbledore's Army and had also been sorted into Slytherin; they had been a Hufflepuff and Ravenclaw respectively, before.

 Hermione felt lightheaded.
 Everything seemed wrong.
 She was separated from Harry and – almost certainly – from Ron as well.
-She'd completely lost her appetite.
+She had completely lost her appetite.

-Finally, the list was dwindling to the end…
+Finally, the list was petering to the end…

 "Weasley, Ginevra!" was called and Hermione looked up with hope.
 Ginny was quick-witted and talented.
 Perhaps…

-Her heart sank, even as Ginny grinned broadly and rushed to the Slytherin table with far too much glee than it was comfortable for a Gryffindor to be exhibiting.
-The redhead sank into a seat by Harry, who kissed her lightly on the cheek.
+Her heart sank, even as Ginny grinned broadly and rushed toward the Slytherin table with far too much glee for a Gryffindor to be exhibiting.
+She scrambled into a space beside Harry, who kissed her lightly on the cheek.

 "What?"
 Ron spluttered.
-It was almost comic, but Hermione couldn't laugh.
+It was almost comic, but Hermione could not laugh.

 For a split second, Hermione's eyes met Malfoy's and they shared a glance.
 There was no open hostility there, but there was certainly no kindness in those grey orbs either.